5 reasons to use checklists for organizing your mind and space

 - reports requested to be compiled/ submitted ahead of time for the meeting

-- meeting notice sent with the current date, time, location and attachments
+- meeting notice was sent with the current date, time, location and attachments

 - set-up meeting room in-person or virtual